Fall Has Arrived:

 The windy days of late fall have arrived.
-I awoke to rain.
-I look outside the window from my bed and see the leaves falling.
+I awoke this morning to rain.
+I look outside the window by my bed and see the leaves falling.
 It is gray.
 A gray day.

 I have decided it is best to stay back in my bedroom.
-One day I spent in the living room during this ankle recovery, and I found myself getting up to straighten this and to clean that.
+I spent one day in the living room during this ankle recovery, and I found myself getting up to straighten this and clean that.

 At the end of that day I was miserable with pain.
 So I stay back here where I’m less inclined to be impulsive in my actions.
 Until I’ve gone to physical therapy and am farther along.

 I know the weekend means people are out and about.
-I make it a habit not to go into any store except a grocery store from before Thanksgiving until after the first of the year.
-(And that includes Walmart, though I try to avoid that place as much as I can all the time.
-I’d much rather order from them online.)
+I make it a habit not to go into any store except a grocery store before Thanksgiving until after the first of the year.

 Too much going on.
 Too many frantic people looking for the right gift.
 So intent on their quest that they do not consider the people around them.